 Shia imams and the Sufi saints are revered as intermediaries between humans and God.
 They are seen as capable of interceding with God for divine healing blessing, and forgiveness.

 Imam Abu Hanifa and Imam Malik, the founders of the Hanafi and the Maliki Sunni schools of thought, were Shia Imam Jafar al-Sadiq’s students in Baghdad.
 Sadiq, who established the main Shia school of law (Jafari), connects the two Sunni theological streams.
-He is considered an important authority in the Hanafi and the Maliki of jurisprudence.
+He is considered an important authority in the Hanafi and Maliki jurisprudence.

 The schools evolved when Sunnis and Shias frequented each other’s learning circles.
 The practice became more pronounced later.
 Sadiq was both Ali and Abu Bakr’s great-great-grandson.
 He was a direct descendant of Ali while his mother was the great-granddaughter of Abu Bakr.

 Sadiq is a highly respected figure within the Sunni jurisprudential tradition, who is believed to have never tolerated Abu Bakr and Caliph Umar’s criticism, which has been a bone of contention between Shias and Sunnis.
+The Shias and Sunnis influenced each other’s norms and theology as they were in constant dialogue.
+Academic Hassan Abbas writes in The Prophet’s Heir: The Life of Ali Ibn Abi Talib that they exchanged ideas and borrowed traditions:

-Abbas writes Sunni and Shia scholars would routinely argue over theological issues – at times heatedly leading to hostility.
-He cites modern research into their relations and writes it shows that scholars from both sects in Baghdad taught students across sectarian affiliations:
+Sunni and Shia scholars would routinely argue over theological issues – at times heatedly leading to hostility.
+Modern research into their relations shows that scholars from both sects in Baghdad taught students across sectarian affiliations.
+Shia jurists participated in the mainstream of Islamic jurisprudence.
+They were influenced by Sunni legal doctrines.
+Sectarianism was not encouraged in scholarly circles at the least.